 If you insert a microSD card loaded with MP3 files, the ICD-UX560 also acts as a basic digital music player.
 That might not be a core use, but headphones are required for playback since the unit’s built-in speakers are tiny, and poor quality.

 While its recording options are handy and usability is impressive, it’s how files are transferred to a laptop that we like most.
-The ICD-UX560 has a flip-out USB connector on the bottom that plugs straight into a computer for easy file transfer (PC users can use the Sound Manager software pre-loaded on the unit).
+The ICD-UX560 voice recorder has a flip-out USB connector on the bottom that plugs straight into a computer for easy file transfer (PC users can use the Sound Manager software pre-loaded on the unit).

 Unlike most voice recorders that rely on AAA batteries, the ICD-UX560 voice recorder has a built-in lithium battery that can be charged-up for an hour’s recording in just three minutes (again using that flip-out USB connector).

 Small, simple and well designed, the Sony ICD-UX560 voice recorder excels for making audio recordings in all kinds of scenarios, and its recording options and connectivity make it versatile and easy to use.